Yuanlong-Tony-Cui/Housing-Price-ML-Predictive-Tool/README.md

 There will be 3 main modules:

-1. Aquisition
+1. Acquisition

 This should include methods of acquiring raw data (house attributes, rent price, etc.) and any other procedures used (using ChatGPT to parse data from Facebook Marketplace or Kijiji).

 2. Processing

-This should include all procedures of processing the data, such as labeling, calculating distance to campus, distance to grocery stores.
+This should include all procedures for processing the data, such as labeling, calculating the distance to campus, and distance to grocery stores.

 3. Prediction

-This is the main prediction algorithm, and should provide results of evaluation metrics.
+This is the main prediction algorithm and should provide results of evaluation metrics.

 4. Deliverables